Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The misinformed clues are somewhat ambiguous.
-'Recreational purposes' and 'entertainment' could apply to 'book' or 'painting' as well as 'food' (e.g., enjoying a meal).
-The 'engaging multiple senses' part is a good hint towards food but could also apply to painting or books through imagination.
-The ambiguity is productive enough to cause some confusion.
+The 'misinformed' clues provide a good level of ambiguity.
+The first clue about humorous situations and lighthearted storytelling could be interpreted as a component of some romantic narratives, while also pointing towards Comedy.
+The second clue about complex characters facing difficult situations and exploring themes of conflict and resolution could apply to Drama, and also to the challenges within romantic relationships, creating a productive confusion.

 ✅ Strengths:
 - Attempt to create ambiguity